ztohn/hello-world/README.md

 my first github repository

 Ola!
-I'm checking out GitHub and this is my first commit
+this is starting to look fun!